-Public input was also used directly in weighting the criteria for evaluating long-term water and wastewater servicing strategy options.
+Public input was also used directly in weighting the criteria for evaluating long-term water and wastewater servicing strategy alternatives.
+Please see subsection 3.7.3 in the report for more information on how public input was used in weighting the evaluation criteria.

-A summary of a selection of comments received by members of the public, First Nations and Métis, local municipal partners, agencies and other stakeholders is provided in Table 1.1.
-A comprehensive summary of all comments and feedback received is presented in Volume 4.
+A summary of the most common issues identified by members of the public, First Nations and Métis, local municipal partners, agencies and other stakeholders is provided in Table 1.2.
+A comprehensive summary of all comments and feedback received, and how the comments have been taken into consideration is presented in Volume 4.